-The children enjoyed sketching polar bears, walruses and reindeer with me and were amazed when I told them that polar bears are twice the size of a Siberian tiger, as tall if not taller than the building we were in, and the largest land carnivores on earth.
-I also explained that should they ever come across one, it’d probably be best not to stroke it.
-You might be thinking that this is an unlikely scenario, but perhaps that’s what the villagers of Novaya Zemlya, Russia, thought before more than 50 polar bears strolled into their quiet village earlier this month scavenging for food.
-This is because fish and seal stocks are depleting so quickly in the north pole due to climate change, they’re starving.
+The children enjoyed sketching polar bears, walruses and reindeer with me and were amazed when I told them that polar bears are twice the size of a Siberian tiger, as tall if not taller than the building we were in, and the largest land carnivores on earth (https://www.natgeokids.com/uk/discover/animals/general-animals/polar-bear-facts/).
+I also explained that should they ever come across one, it'd probably be best not to stroke it.
+You might think that this would be an unlikely scenario, but, perhaps that's what the villagers of Novaya Zemlya, Russia, thought before more than fifty polar bears strolled into their quiet village earlier this month scavenging for food (https://www.cbsnews.com/news/russia-polar-bear-invasion-novaya-zemlya-emergency-climate-change-endangered/).

-After our chat, the children told me that we could help the polar bears ‘by saving energy’.
+After our chat, the children told me that we could help the polar bears 'by saving energy'.
 Brilliant, I thought.
-We have talked about this subject in the past, but the little ones who answered on Wednesday were not the same ones who have shouted out, ‘turning the taps off and lights off,’ before.
-So, they most certainly are taking it in!
+We have talked about this subject in the past, but the little ones who answered on Wednesday were not the same ones who have shouted out, 'turning the taps off and lights off,' before.
+So, they are definitely are taking it in.
+Hooray!
 I later added that travelling to places by foot, or trialling their scooters or bikes, rather than driving where possible, would help too.

 Further information on the polar bear story can be found through this link below.